hermanussen/tictactoe/README.md

 Just fork the repo and add the following secrets to the configuration:

 - *DEST_BASE_URL* - Destination url to the Azure Blob storage.
-E.g.: `https://yourstorageaccountname.blob.core.windows.net/`$web` (backtick used to escape dollar sign)
+E.g.: `https://yourstorageaccountname.blob.core.windows.net/$web`
 - *SAS_TOKEN* - Shared access signature token for the storage account.
 More info: https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview#sas-token.
 Please check that it starts with `?sv=` and ends with a weird set of characters.

 ## Can I run this locally?